maurestor/maurestor/README.md

 * TypeScript (Angular) 🕵
 * Kotlin (Android) 📱

-In this moment I'm work on two projects same time, in a game 🕹 named [mk2](https://github.com/maurestor/mk2) 🎮 and a Web. 🌎
+In this moment I'm work on two projects same time, in a game 🕹 named [mk2](https://github.com/maurestor/mk2) 🎮 and a website. 🌎

 If you want contact me, send me a 'dm' via [twitter](https://twitter.com/mau_restor) or eMail me restor@gmail.com.